HiReach-Project/congestion-tracing-standalone/README.md

 ```http
 GET /api/congestion/?key=1234567890
 ```
-**Note**: for security reasons there is NO default api key added in the database.
+**Note**: for security reasons there is NO default api key added into the database.
 For testing the API, a hashed key must be manually added, after running the container, as a SHA3_256 encoded string into the `company` table.
  The hash can be obtained easily from [here](https://md5calc.com/hash/sha3-256/1234567890).
  Example adding the SHA3_256 encoded hash of `1234567890` key in the database: